wwjbrugger/DCDL/README.md

 C++ implementation of the SLS algorithm

 #####  model module
-Structure of the neural networks for the experiments Structure for storing the extracted logical rules
+Structure of the neural networks for the experiments compare_dither and visualize_rules_found.

+Structure for storing the extracted logical rules.

 ##### install necessary packages
 `sudo pip install -r requirements.txt`